D. Napier & Son: Montague Napier and high-performance vehicles

+Models

 Racing

 Recognizing the value of publicity gained from racing, which no other British marque did, in spring, Edge entered an 8 hp Napier in the Thousand Miles (1,600 km) Trial of the Automobile Club on behalf of Mary Eliza Kennard; driven by Edge, with Kennard along, on a circuit from Newbury to Edinburgh and back, it won its class, being one of only thirty-five finishers (of sixty-four starters) and one of just twelve to average the requisite 12 mph in England and 10 mph in Scotland.

 By June 1900, eight "16 hp"s had been ordered, and Edge entered one in the 837 mi Paris-Toulouse-Paris race, with Charles S. Rolls (co-founder of Rolls-Royce) as riding mechanic.
 The 301.6 cuin (101.6 × 152.4 mm) sidevalve suffered problems with its ignition coils and cooling system, and failed to finish.

 For 1901, Montague designed a car sure not to lack speed, having a 16.3 L (165.1 × 190.5 mm) sidevalve four capable of 103 bhp at 800 rpm, on a wheelbase of 115 in with four-speed gearbox and chain drive.
 Called the "50 hp", only two or three were completed, including one for Rolls.
 Edge entered one in the 1901 Gordon Bennett Cup, only able to test it en route (it was completed 25 May, only four days before the event), Montague serving as his riding mechanic; it overpowered its Dunlops, and fitting new (French) tyres led to disqualification, since they were not of the same nation of origin.
 In the concurrent Paris-Bordeaux rally, it retired with clutch trouble.

 For the 1902 Gordon Bennett, three entrants (the Charron-Girardot-Voigt, a Mors and a Panhard) contested for France, with Edge in a Napier and two Wolseleys.
 The Napier was a three-speed, shaft-drive 6.44-litre (392.7 cu in) four (127 × 127 mm of 44.5 hp (though described as a 30 hp).
 Piloted by Edge and his cousin, Cecil, it wore what would become known as British racing green, and won at an average 31.8 mph; although by default, since all other entrants retired during the race.
 It was the first British victory in international motorsport, and would not be repeated until Henry Segrave took the French Grand Prix in 1923.